cjazz/cjazz.github.io/_posts/2019-10-1-swift-property-observers.md

 The Swift language introduced in 2014 has grown and continues to evolve (open source).
 As stated on the [About](https://swift.org/about/) page, one of it's goals is to make it easier to write code.
 Having written Swift code for a number of years now, this is definitely the case.

-I've written my share of .NET in the context of WPF apps, and some web, and frankly I wouldn't compare them or their underlying frameworks.

-Swift is defintiely a modern language if comparing it to Objective C.

-Likes:

 **Property Observers**
 In the context of user interactivity, you can leverage Property Observers to control state based on values being set.